Holly Lodge High School: History

 It was originally a girls' and boys' grammar school.
 The girls' grammar school at Holly Lodge, formerly the home of the Downing family, opened in 1922, moving to a new building in 1927.
 The boys' grammar school opened in Holly Lodge, moving to a new building opposite the girls' school in 1932.
-A more detailed background to these early years can be found in The birth of an industrial grammar school:a study of the origins and early development of the Holly Lodge Grammar Schools in Smethwick (available in the Community History Reserve Collection at Sandwell Libraries).
-In 1940 the school was evacuated to avoid possible bombing.
-It settled in Newport Shropshire, sharing Adams Grammar School:

-AGS in the mornings and Holly Lodge in the afternoons.
+In 1940, the school was evacuated to avoid possible bombing.
+It settled in Newport, Shropshire, sharing Adams Grammar School: AGS in the mornings and Holly Lodge in the afternoons.

-In 1967, the boys' school was joined with James Watt Technical School (a boys' school) on Crockett's Lane.
+In 1967, the boys' school merged with James Watt Technical School (a boys' school) on Crockett's Lane.
 The girls' and boys' schools were united in 1974 as a high school admitting children of all abilities on the two original sites.
 A Science and Technology block was built in 1970 prior to the amalgamation of the boys' and girls' schools.
 For a number of years, a co-educational high school was run on the premises that had once been the girls' grammar school, while the former boys' grammar school premises housed West Park Sixth Form College, which closed in 1992.
 In September 1992, the modern Holly Lodge officially began when three schools in West Smethwick merged.
-The school has been rebuilt following the Building Schools for the Future programme.
+The school was rebuilt following the Building Schools for the Future programme.

 Holly Lodge became a specialist College of Science in the summer of 2004.

-In 2010 the school received a lot of press coverage due to the remodelling and refurbishing of the building which was provided by BSF 'Building Schools for the Future' and also received attention when Atlantic R&B Singer Lloyd Polite visited during one of the yearly talent shows where he had a session with a year 11 group giving them tips and advice for the music industry.

-There is still an active Holly Lodge Grammar & James Watt Technical School Old Boys Association and a separate Holly Lodge Old Girls Association.